University of Minnesota Appendix

 Please use the contact section in the governing policy.

-An academic position is comprised of a collection of responsibilities or job duties assigned to an individual and which when taken together, describe a major purpose of that job.
-Each position is to fit within a particular classification.
-A classification is a grouping that typically includes positions of sufficiently similar mix or range of responsibilities or job duties.
-Each official classification has both a title and a corresponding job code number.
-Each official classification carries with it a description.
-This generic description encompasses a collection of sufficiently similar mix or range of responsibilities or job duties that describes the classification.
+An academic position is defined by a set of responsibilities or job duties that together describe its primary purpose.
+Each position belongs to a classification, which groups roles with similar duties.
+Every classification has an official title and job code (e.g., 9546 Post-Doctoral Associate).
+Each classification also includes a generic description which encompasses a collection of sufficiently similar mix or ranges of responsibilities or job duties that describes the classification.

 Number of Years Restricted (Y)

 1. Definition: Restricted (Y) appointments are to be used for all persons appointed to 95xx job codes.
-These are annually renewable.
+These are annually renewable and years restricted.
 The number of years a person can be appointed to a 95xx job code is generally five years or less.
-Generic classification descriptions may define more specific limitations as to the length of time such an appointment may be held.
+Job classification specifications may define more specific limitations as to the length of time such an appointment may be held.
 (Refer to Job Classification search.)

-2. Appointment Documentation: Professionals-in-training may remain in their appointments for a limited number of years as described in the respective generic classification description.
-These employees should be given an annual appointment letter/contract with the appropriate beginning and ending dates for the year.
+2. Appointment Documentation: Professionals-in-training may remain in their appointments for a limited number of years as described in the respective job classification specifications.
+These employees should be issued an annual notice of appointment with the appropriate beginning and ending dates for the year.
 Because these appointments are not long term, they are not eligible for a pre-defined length of nonrenewal notice period or for selected other benefits.
 Refer to the generic classification description for links to policy and benefit related information.
 (Refer to Job Classification search.)

 Promotion